So Good (Zara Larsson album): Singles

-Larsson released lead single "Lush Life" on 4 June 2015 in Sweden and on 9 June 2015 worldwide.
-Two music videos were released for the song—one directed by Måns Nyman and another directed by Mary Clerté.
-It was a worldwide success, reaching the top 10 in several countries including the United Kingdom, Australia, Germany and Spain.
+"Lush Life" was released as the lead single of So Good on 4 June 2015 in Sweden and on 9 June 2015 internationally.
+Three music videos were released for "Lush Life"; the first was directed by Måns Nyman while the second and third were both directed by Mary Clerté.
+It was an international success, peaking within the top 10 in several countries including the United Kingdom, Australia, Germany and Spain.

-On 22 July 2015, "Never Forget You" was released in the United Kingdom as a digital download.
+On 22 July 2015, "Never Forget You" featuring MNEK was released digitally in the United Kingdom.
 A music video, directed by Richard Paris Wilson, was released on 17 September 2015.
-The song reached the top 10 in several countries, including the United Kingdom, Sweden, Denmark and Finland, and became both Larsson and MNEK's first US entry, peaking at number 13 in May 2016.
+The song peaked within the top 10 in several countries, including the United Kingdom, Sweden, Denmark and Finland.
+The single also became both Larsson and MNEK's first US entry, managing to peak at number 13 in May 2016 on the Hot 100.
 The single was certified 4× Platinum in Sweden and 2× Platinum in the US.

 On 2 September 2016, "Ain't My Fault" was released as the third single from the album.
 Its official music video, directed by Emil Nava, was premiered via Larsson's Vevo account on 30 September 2016.
 It reached the top 20 in Australia, United Kingdom, Finland and Denmark among others, peaking at number one in Sweden.

-On 11 November 2016, "I Would Like" was released as a promotional single, and later released as an official single for the United Kingdom due to overwhelming support from the country.
+On 11 November 2016, "I Would Like" was released as a promotional single, and was later released as an official single.
 Larsson performed the song on the thirteenth series of The X Factor UK on 4 December 2016.
 The song reached the top 10 in several countries, including the United Kingdom and Ireland.